mgiuliani/webrtc-video-chat/README.md

 - [Firefox Nightly](http://nightly.mozilla.org/) (21.0a1)

 However, the WebRTC implementation is progressing in both browsers, so this may or may not be broken by the time you try to use it :)

-- Rough around the edges
-- Connections take a LONG time in Firefox.
-Be patient, it will (probably) work if you didn't get a bunch of JavaScript errors.
-- Currently limited to two callers on the line at once.
-Conferencing is in the works.